goravel/docs/testing/mock.md

 ## Description

 All functions of Goravel are implemented using `facades`, and all `facades` are made up of interfaces.
-So with the mock fucntion of [stretchr/testify](http://github.com/stretchr/testify), Goravel can provide an excellent testing experience.
+So with the mock function from [stretchr/testify](http://github.com/stretchr/testify), Goravel can deliver an exceptional testing experience.

 ## Mock facades.Artisan

 ```go
 import "github.com/goravel/framework/testing/mock"

 func ArtisanCall() {
   facades.Artisan().Call("list")
 }